 Prior to the start of any development project, the property owner shall have prepared and submitted for review a Tree Protection Plan for all protected trees.
-Tree protection shall be represented on the preliminary plan, construction plan, site disturbance plan, and site plans.
+Tree protection shall be represented on the preliminary plan, Construction plan, Site Delisturbance plans, and Site plans.
 The Tree Protection Plan shall consist of three elements:

-- 1. Construction details showing options in tree fencing and protection (Refer to construction details within this section related to fencing and protection and provided within the Appendix.) - 2.
-Tree protection notes as listed in section 2.3.2 and 2.3.3 of this Manual, as applicable. - 3.
-Tree protection symbols on the Tree Protection Plan as discussed in section 2.3.1 and illustrated in Illustration 2-2 of this Manual.
+- 1. Illustrations Construction details showing options in tree fencing and protection (see Refer to construction details illustrations this section within this section related to fencing and protection and provided within the Appendix.) - 2.
+Tree Protection Nnotes as listed in section 2.3.2 and 2.3.3 of this Manual, as applicable. - 3.
+Tree pprotection symbols on the tree pprotection pplan as discussed in section 2.3.1 and illustrated in Illustration 2-2 of this Manual.

-The plan will be reviewed by the City Forester and/ or Administrator.
+The plan will be reviewed by the City Arberist Forester and/ or Administrator.
 The following elements will be addressed in the Tree Protection Plan prior to construction:

 2.3.1.
-Site Plan Reflecting Critical Root Zones- In addition to the requirements described in the Tree Survey Standards, the CRZ to be enclosed with the specified tree fencing shall be indicated on the Tree Replacement Plan and all construction plans as illustrated in figure 2-2.
+Site Plan Reflecting Critical Root Zones- In addition to the requirements described in the Tree Survey Standards, the CRZ to be enclosed with the specified tree fencing willshall be indicated on the Tree Replacement Plan and all construction plans as illustrated in figure 2-2.